Prof. Alessandro De Luca

 A Google group has been created to post questions about the content of the lectures, exchange information and discuss the topics of the course in general.
 New registrations are not accepted after the end of the lectures.
 Groups of past years are still active (but no new registrations are considered as well).

-Access: Restricted to Sapienza students only.
+Access: Restricted to Sapienza students only (or by invitation).
 Please request admission at the URL using ONLY your institutional email address @studenti.uniroma1.it (if you already have one).
 When applying be sure to enter i) your first and last name as "Display Name", and ii) your Master program [Control Engineering (MCER) or AI & Robotics (MARR)], together with any other useful information about your current status, as "Reason for joining".

 Registrations to exams for the sessions of the academic year 2021-22 are still closed and will open on Infostud in early December 2021.

 The calendar of exams for the sessions of the academic year 2020-21 has been published on November 28, 2020.
 Booking of the next available regular session opens on Infostud at the closing date for booking the previous regular session.
 Extra sessions open one month before the exam date.
-Due to Sapienza Phase 3 procedures against Covid-19, the booking deadline of each session is currently 2 weeks before the date of the written exam.
+According to the Sapienza Covid-19 procedures, the booking deadline of each session is currently 2 weeks before the date of the written exam.

 - III session: written exam, June 11, 2021, 8:30.
 Two optional modes: in person (room B2); remote: Zoom.us + Exam.net (passwords communicated to the students who booked on Infostud)